 Your brand architecture is a framework that aligns product and service offerings with brand and business strategy — and the customer journey.
 It’s designed to organise and simplify your brand(s), creating consistency and clarity across channels.
 The goal of a brand architecture is to create a clear understanding of how customers perceive you as an organisation, what makes them want to do business with you, where they should go for various services or products within your portfolio—and how those services or products are different from one another.
 I’m the survivor of many brand architecture reviews.
 I believe a strong brand architecture is built from your audience’s point of view, not to represent your internal structures or power centres.
 That’s the key and should be your north star.
 But like many things in life – that’s easier said than done.

 That’s a million dollar question.
-But the answer is not as much as that!
+But the answer – not so much as that.
 As above, projects and problems to be solved come in all shapes and sizes, typically from a few weeks to a number of months and costs reflect the time involved.
-Call me to discuss.
+Just call me to discuss your project.

 Yes.
 More than half of my work is direct with companies (across both Consumer and B2B brands) and I have worked with major and upstart brands across brand strategy, new product development, brand naming, brand identity concepts and creating brand guidelines.